Current WSU Students /

 Looking for summer undergraduate research opportunities?
-Check out these resources to find the research project that fits you best:
+Check out these resources listed below to find the research project that fits you best.

 - NSF Research Experiences for Undergraduates (REU): the National Science Foundation maintains a database of the large number of research projects it funds through its Research Experiences for Undergraduates (REU) program.
 You can search the database by subject area to find and examine opportunities and learn about who you must contact to apply to the REU that interests you.
 NOTE: WSU hosts its own REU, USDA, and faculty-funded projects in summers; check with principle investigators if you are interested and feel you are eligible.

 - U.S. Department of Energy (DOE): DOE provides research experiences at their laboratories through their Science Undergraduate Laboratory Internship (SULI) program, which encourages undergraduate students to pursue science, technology, engineering, and mathematics (STEM) careers.
 Undergraduate students perform research on projects supporting the DOE mission under the guidance of laboratory staff scientists or engineers.